Student Finance Payment Dates 2023/24: What Date Is The Maintenance Loan Paid?

 Students receive three instalments of the maintenance loan throughout the academic year, typically within a few weeks of the start of each term.
 It’s designed to help with day to day living costs such as food, toiletries and home essentials, as well as rent and utilities.

-So, as tempting as it might be to splash the cash on a whole new wardrobe and daily meals out, you’re going to want to spend it wisely!
+So, as tempting as it might be to splash the cash on a whole new wardrobe and daily meals out, you’re going to want to spend it wisely and budget accordingly!

 As the name suggests, the key thing to remember about the maintenance loan is that it’s just that - a loan - meaning you’ll have to pay it back eventually.